FrancisEmpleo/blog/_posts/2017-6-16-SimpleCrudApp.md

 ---
 layout: post
-title: Simple CRUD Application with ASP.Net MVC
+title: Simple CRUD Application with C# ASP.Net MVC
 ---

 Hello guys!
 So what we're going to create is a very simple Create, Read, Update, and Delete ASP.Net Application.
 Since I'm just a junior web developer, the purpose of this is to share my knowledge which I learned through my On-the-Job Training.
 If you guys have any comments, corrections, reactions, and suggestions just send me a message on facebook or drop an email.
 Alright!
 Let's Get Started!.